KelianM/KelianM.github.io/posts/extract-llm-behaviour.md

 \[ I(z; s') = H(z) - H(z | s') \]

 By doing so, the learned behaviours (skills) become both distinguishable and diverse.

-#### Analogous Approaches in RL
+Similar approaches of behaviour being conditioned on some latent have been used in other paradigms of RL as well, such as:

 - **Meta-RL**: Embedding latent context vectors to adapt policies across tasks.
 - **Goal-Conditioned RL (GCRL)**: Leveraging goal embeddings to represent target states.